Modelling the galaxy-halo connection with semi-recurrent neural networks

 With short-timescale star formation events being difficult to model, it may be worthwhile implementing a stochastic description of the \ac{sfh}, which has been achieved on Myr timescales \citep{Tacchella2020}.
 This stochastic modelling is accomplished by computing the power spectrum of the \ac{sfh} through implementing variable gas inflows and molecular cloud formation while conserving the system's mass.
 This power spectrum captures the timescales of these processes, allowing one to constrain the lifetime of molecular clouds and star-forming regions.
 In our data, the power spectra of our predicted \ac{sfh} and \ac{zh} are weaker at high frequencies when compared with \ac{illtng} data.
 However, a network model in which we predict this spectrum directly may provide a statistical model for star formation on smaller timescales, potentially offering a stochastic amendment to observables.

-We tested a network for central galaxies, in which the same dark matter properties and network architecture were used to fit the amplitude of the Fourier transforms of the \ac{sfh} and \ac{zh}, i.e. the square root of their power spectra. \Cref{fig:power,fig:powerZ} show the mean and standard deviation in these amplitudes as a function of frequency, in bins of halo mass.
-While the predicted variance in Fourier amplitude is smaller in each mass bin, the shape of the spectrum and the scaling of its amplitude with halo mass is apparent.
-These are also well matched to the mean amplitudes in these bins, unlike the Fourier transforms of the network's predictions shown in \cref{fig:powspex}.
-It is therefore possible to develop a model which could predict these power spectra and generate a stochastic signal to mitigate the errors in our predictions.
-The correlations between residual Fourier transforms and luminosities and colours seen in \cref{sec:observables} suggest that this can help constrain the galaxy spectra.
+We tested a network for central and for satellite galaxies, in which the same dark matter properties and network architecture were used to predict the amplitude of the Fourier transforms of the \ac{sfh} and \ac{zh}, i.e. the square root of their power spectra.
+The shape of the spectrum and the scaling of its amplitude with halo mass are well recovered, with similar levels of accuracy as the \ac{sfh} and \ac{zh} themselves.
+It is therefore possible to develop a model which could predict these power spectra and generate a stochastic signal to mitigate the errors in our predictions of \ac{sfh} and \ac{zh}.
+The correlations between residual Fourier transforms and luminosities and colours seen in \cref{sec:observables} suggest that this can help obtain more realistic galaxy SEDs.